ethereum/ethereum-org-website/src/content/community/get-involved/index.md

 ## Join a DAO {#decentralized-autonomous-organizations-daos}

 "DAOs" are decentralized autonomous organizations.
 These groups leverage Ethereum technology to facilitate organization and collaboration.
 For instance, for controlling membership, voting on proposals, or managing pooled assets.
-While DAOs are still experimental, they offer opportunities for you to find groups that you identify with, find collaborators, and grow your impact on the Ethereum community and the world.
+While DAOs are still experimental, they offer opportunities for you to find groups that you identify with, find collaborators, and grow your impact on the Ethereum community.
 [More on DAOs](/dao/)

 - [DAOSquare](https://www.daosquare.io) [@DAOSquare](https://twitter.com/DAOSquare) - _Promote the DAO concept in non-tech field and help people create value through DAO._
 - [Developer DAO](https://www.developerdao.com/) [@developer_dao](https://twitter.com/developer_dao) - _Community of builders who believe in collective ownership of the internet_